graymalkin/graymalkin.github.io/index.md

 ### XMOS
 I worked for the Bristol based semiconductor company [XMOS][xmos].
-XMOS produce a line of multi-core embedded processors called the xCORE.
+XMOS produces a line of multicore embedded processors called the xCORE.
 I built tools and applications for the platform, including a port of an MP3 library, `lib_mp3` and adaptations to their debugging toolchain to enable remote debugging of hardware targets over the network, and to allow interfacing the debugger with a fast simulator.

 [xmos]: https://www.xmos.com